Nokia phones turn off vibration alarm when connected to a charger

 Encoding problems identified and corrected easily

 So one customer's webpage showed odd characters in otherwise normal text, like “we’re”.
-No doubt this looked very much like an encoding error between ISO-8859 and UTF-8; three characters and all being outside the ASCII plane is a hint to this.
+No doubt this looked very much like an encoding error between ISO-8859-x/cp1252 and UTF-8; three characters and all being outside the ASCII plane is a hint to this.

 Posted 2010-03-07 23:03 / Tags: Encoding, Sql. / link